 The NCMCF Community Impact Grant deadline is June 30.
 Applications must be sent to P.O.
 Box 495, Alpena, MI 49707, and be postmarked by June 30.

-A portion of funds awarded during the Common grant cycle is set aside specifically for programs addressing health for youth under the age of 18 and senior citizens.
+- A portion of funds awarded during the Community Impact grant cycle is set aside specifically for programs addressing health for youth under the age of 18 and senior citizens.

 - Community Impact Grant applications are reviewed once a year.

 - Applications must be completed and submitted (or postmarked) by June 30.

 - Grants are normally paid within one year of approval.
 If necessary, a written request may be submitted for a six (6) month extension.